colltoaction/widip/README.md

 Widip
 -----

+> _Types?
+Where we're going, we don't need types!_

 Widip is an [interactive environment] for computing in modern systems.
 Many long-standing systems have thrived thanks to a uniform metaphor, which in our case is wiring diagrams.

 System|Metaphor